 Sport England: https://www.sportengland.org/news/join-movement

 Children will be learning about their physical needs and emotional needs.
 We have received this Home Learning pack from SCARF our online teaching resource with lots of exciting ideas on how to keep children healthy on the outside and on the inside.

 FREE eBook Library

 Oxford Reading Tree: They are offering free eBooks, developed for children aged 3–11 years old.
-They are making even more eBooks available here, for the duration of UK school closures, so that your child has more to read.
 If you’d like to learn more about how to support your child’s reading, visit their Reading pages.